pierrepo/handson-scientific-literature-embeddings/content/setup.md

 $ uv run jupyter lab
 ```

-The first part of this hands-on session does not require any code.
-The goal is to familiarize yourself with important concepts like tokens and embeddings.
+The first part of this hands-on session does not require any coding.
+Its goal is to help you become familiar with key concepts such as tokens and embeddings.

-The second part will require you to run some code to explore scientific literature using embeddings.
-You will use the Jupyter Lab interface to run Python code and interact with the data.
+In the second part, you will run code to explore scientific literature using embeddings.
+You will use the Jupyter Lab interface to execute Python code and interact with data.
+We recommend starting with a new notebook and copying commands as they are provided.
+However, if you are not familiar with Python or Jupyter Lab, you can use the notebooks available in the `content` directory.